davisdude/mlib/README.md

   - `Shape:Remove( Shapes )`
 - Arguments:
   - `MLib.Shape.Remove()`
+	- Remove all shapes.
   - `MLib.Shape.Remove( Shapes )`
-    - `shapes`: Table.
+    - `Shapes`: Table.
 A table containing all of the shapes you want to remove.
   - `Shape:Remove()`
-	- `shape`: Table.
+	- `Shape`: Table.
 The table returned from <a href="http://github.com/davisdude/mlib#mlibshapenew-1">MLib.Shape.NewShape</a>.
   - `Shape:Remove( Shapes )`
-	- `shape`: Table.
+	- `Shape`: Table.
 The table returned from <a href="http://github.com/davisdude/mlib#mlibshapenew-1">MLib.Shape.NewShape</a>.
-	- `shapes`: Table.
+	- `Shapes`: Table.
 A table containing all of the shapes you want to remove.

 ##MLib.Shape Example
 Here is an example of how to use MLib.Shape.